|

 would often

-bring students and pilgrims to hear his endless recounting of stories
+bring students and pilgrims to hear him recount his many stories

 in the Land of Israel.
 The last few years of his life were spent

-in Bethany, where he was convalescing at the Casa Mater Misericordiae.
+in Bethany, where he was convalescing at Casa Mater Misericordiae.

-He died there on March 23, 1994.
-His close relationship with the Dominicans and the
+He died there and was buried on March 23, 1994.
+His close relationship continued with the Dominicans and the

-Melkites continued and that is why he is buried in their garden at the
+Melkites, and that is why he is buried in their

 monastery of St. John in the Desert, just west of Jerusalem, below Moshe ‘Even